Important Timings On Ramayana Month

 The cleaning of house and premises can improve sanitation and reduce the risks of diseases in the adverse period of Karkkidakom.

 The traditional practice of Illamnira or Puthiri includes farmers taking reaped paddy sheaves to temples for Lakshmi Pooja and devotees collecting it from there.
 After the pooja, it is distributed back to the farmers and other people visiting the temple.
 It is believed that keeping this paddy at home would bring wealth, happiness and prosperity.

 Aanayoottu/Sukha Chikitsa for elephants

-In today’s world, as the modern lifestyle expels out the traditional practices, the recitation of Ramayana and preparation of Karkkidaka Kanji is so rare at homes.
+In today’s world, as the modern lifestyle expels out the traditional practices, the recitation of Ramayana and the preparation of Karkkidaka Kanji is so rare at homes.
 Yet, Ramayana Parayanam or recitation of Ramayana is conducted in temples and some venues arranged by spiritual organisations.
 In media, Malayalam television channels telecast some authentic programs related to Ramayana or Karkkidakom in general.
 The recitation of Ramayana is now available in CDs & DVDs and some Ayurvedic product manufacturers sell ready-made Karkkidaka Kanji sachets.
 Also, there will be an increased sale of Thunchath Ezhuthachan’s Adhyatma Ramayanam issued by various publishers in Kerala.